 This section will help you learn to draw cartoon cars and other vehicles like airplanes, motorcycles, bikes or boats.
 There is no doubt that our life has gotten a little bit easier since we are able to use helicopters, automobiles or buses.
-Imagine travelling from the US to China using only your feet or a piece of wood!
+Imagine travelling from the US to Australia using only your feet or a piece of wood!
 Not really useful!

 These lessons are more challenging than creating cartoon characters because a high dose of accuracy is needed.
 All objects are made with precision and it's important to be aware of this fact.
 Drawing a vehicle is more technical than sketching a character!

 So grab a pencil (or open your vector application) and get ready to draw nice vehicles like the ones found below ...

 Believe it or not, this tutorial featuring a cartoon bicycle is currently the third most popular lesson found on this site (and you can find more than 1000+ tutorials here!).
 Maybe it's because bikes are really popular or simply because this lesson is very easy to achieve ...
 I really don't know!

 One thing is sure, you can easily create this vehicle using two large circles, three smaller ones and a bunch of tiny rectangles.
 Several designs are available online, so don't hesitate to play with the shape of this object.

 You can either try the video lesson or the step-by-step tutorial found below.
 More videos featuring cool cartoon vehicles are also available on my Youtube channel. :)

 Drawing cartoon cars or any other vehicles using perspective can be difficult.
 Fortunately, this is not the case here.
 As you can see below, the bus is simply represented by a large square and a long rectangle.
 The top of the bus can also be tricky to illustrate.